|Distance||312 miles (504 km)|

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When taking a train from Madrid, you have a couple of train stations you can depart from including Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
-When you arrive in Barcelona, your train can arrive in train stations including Barcelona Sants, Barcelona Passeig De Gracia and Barcelona Estació De França.
+Some of the Madrid train stations to Barcelona you can start your journey from include Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+Similarly, some of the arrival train stations in Barcelona include Barcelona Sants, Barcelona Passeig De Gracia and Barcelona Estació De França.

-The most popular departure train station with passengers for this route, called Madrid-Puerta de Atocha, is located 1 mile (s) / 1 km from the city center of Madrid.
+The most popular departure train station with passengers for this route, called Madrid-Puerta de Atocha, is located 1.1 miles (1.8 km) from the city center of Madrid.

-The most popular arrival train station, Barcelona Sants, is located 1 mile (s) / 1 km away from the city center of Barcelona.
+The most popular arrival train station, Barcelona Sants, is located 1.2 miles (1.9 km) away from the city center of Barcelona.